-W.D.M.
-Limited has truly global operations, delivering road survey services throughout Europe, as well as in the Far East and Australasia.
-Equipment has been sold to 18 countries, including China and the USA.
+WDM USA’s parent company, W.D.M.
+Limited, has truly global operations, delivering road survey services throughout Europe, the Americas, as well as in the Far East and Australasia.
+Equipment has been sold to 18 countries, including the USA and China.

 Work in the Far East and Australasia is coordinated through the Company’s Office in Wellington, New Zealand.

-An example is the development of a vehicle for use in road condition assessment in New Zealand and Australia.
-It combines the SCRIM® test and high speed measurements of roughness, rut depth, macro-texture and alignment, together with a right-of-way video on a single vehicle.
+Another example is the development of a vehicle for use in road condition assessment in New Zealand and Australia.
+It combines the SCRIM® road survey machine test and high-speed measurements of roughness, rut depth, macro-texture and alignment, together with a right-of-way video on a single vehicle.
 The vehicle is fitted with a rear tag axle to allow a larger water tank to be fitted for the long distances between water points in both countries, while not exceeding their rear axle load limits.

 Other examples of the Company’s work in developing tools for local conditions include the use of texture and skid resistance to provide an indicator of road conditions where flushing has occurred.
 This allows water blasting and other appropriate road maintenance techniques to be targeted, and the use of financial and condition modelling to assess long term strategies.